Business insurance for home health aides and agencies in Connecticut

 There are many home health aides in every state, even Colorado.
 This is a great opportunity to start a career as a healthcare professional and make a positive difference for patients across Colorado.

-According to the Bureau of Labor Statistics 2021 data, there are just under 40,000 home care aides and personal aides in Colorado.
+According to the Bureau of Labor Statistics, there are just around 40,000 home care aides and personal aides in Colorado.
 This number will likely increase over the next few years.
 The country’s total number of home health aides is expected to increase by 25% between 2021 and 2031.
 This is faster than the average growth rate for all occupations of 8%.

 The Centennial State’s home health aides and personal caregivers earn an average salary of $32,080 annually or $15.42 an hour.
 Colorado home health aides might earn more in larger cities than in rural areas or smaller metropolitan areas.
 The average annual salary for home health and personal assistance aides in Denver-Aurora is $32,410, and Fort Collins is $32,380.